nickl111/beerlogger/readme.md

-# Beer Logger for Braubot
+# Beer Logger for Braubonnet

-Beer logger is a simple linux service that logs temperature and airlock bloops from my Braubot (a raspbian running pi zero w with some gidgets attached).
-As we are running on a pi however we can also run a web server and make the results available to the world (though router config and system capacity for this I'm afraid is your problem).
-It is designed to fit on the large Speidel style airlock.
+Beer logger is a simple linux service that logs temperature and airlock bloops from my Braubonnet (a bonnet for a Pi zero).
+As we are running on a Pi however we can also run a web server and make the results available to the world (though router config and system capacity for this I'm afraid is your problem).
+It is designed to fit on the large Speidels style airlock.

 It was designed to stop me having to go out to the garage to see what was happening all the time.

 ## Installation
-Install it on a fresh copy of raspbian on a Pi Zero W. Make sure you get wifi working reliably first and raspbian updated.
+Install it on a fresh copy of Raspbian on a Pi Zero W. Make sure you get wifi working reliably first and raspbian updated.
 Then
 ```
 git clone https://github.com/nickl111/beerlogger.git
 cd beerlogger
 bash install.sh install
 ```

-Other pi versions probably work and other Debians probably work too but I've not tested.
+Other Pi versions probably work and other Debians probably work too but I've not tested.
 Other linuxes that use systemd may also work except for the apache set up.

 Should you decide you don't want it `bash install.sh uninstall` should remove it cleanly but leave the data in /usr/share/beerlog.

 ## Configuration
 ### Software
 The only software configuration that is required is to select the correct temperature sensors.
 Unfortunately it is impossible from the outside to determine which sensor is which so trial and error is the only way...
 You will be asked to select during installation and half of you will need to select again when it turns out you guessed incorrectly.
-By default the selection script is in `/usr/local/beerlog/selectTemp.sh`, just run this.
+By default the selection script is in `/usr/local/beerlog/selectTemp.sh`, just run this to reselect.

 Obviously you can set about altering apache configs, gpio pins, and whatever you want if you feel like it.